SparseBLAS/spblas-reference/README.md

 ```

 ### Selecting Compiler
-The project requires a compiler C++20 support and some C++23 support.
+The project requires a compiler with C++20 and some C++23 support.
 To
-build with a different compiler than the default, provide the desired compiler
+build with a different compiler than the system default, provide the desired
-to CMake using the environment variable `CXX`.
+compiler to CMake using the environment variable `CXX`.

 ```bash
 brock@slothius:~/src/spblas-reference$ CXX=g++-13 cmake -B build